 How to Use This Kit

-By default, the draft list is sorted on the most important metric in intelligent draft strategies: Value over Replacement.
+The draft list is automatically sorted by Value Over Replacement, which is the most important metric in good draft strategies.
 Each player’s information (team, BYE, etc.), their VOR, expected range of points with consensus target and last year’s actual total points are displayed alongside the relative risk per player.
-You can find more information about the acronyms and logic below the dashboards if you aren’t already familiar.
+There’s a glossary of these acronyms at the bottom of this post if you need a refresher.

 If you don’t know your league’s scoring system, use this version.